 State of the art software used to model biophysical processes involved in neural signalling includes NEURON and GENESIS developed at Yale and Cambridge respectively.
 Such software enables neuroscientists to cross-validate experimental findings and allows for estimation of values which are not easily attainable through current experimental methods2.
 Moreover, NEURON and GENESIS allow for theoretical hypothesis testing which can develop theory of the biophysical mechanisms that exist in the nervous system.
 However, simulation software can only be as accurate and robust as their theoretical backbone.
 Hodgkin-Huxley principles of equivalent circuits, and Cable Theory by Rall1 are the predominant theoretical foundations for these software.

-Cable Theory considers the equilibrium potential of each ion species as a constant battery (i.e. constant driving force)8.
+Cable Theory considers the equilibrium potential of each ion species as a constant battery8.
 The driving force of an ion is the difference between the membrane potential and the reversal potential of the ionic species.
 In larger neurons the membrane potential and reversal potentials change slowly and in a relatively fixed ratio to each other, thus the assumption that each ion can be considered a constant battery is relatively sound.
 In smaller spaces however, such as in dendritic spines, there are rapid ionic fluxes within a compartment.
 Therefore, the ionic reversal potentials and membrane potentials will unlikely fluctuate with the same ratio.
 In such instances modelling ionic driving forces as a constant parameter is inappropriate.

 Cable Theory also assumes that extracellular potential is constant (ground); local field potentials and electroencephalographic changes clearly prove this to be false.
 Moreover there are ephaptic coupling effects through the interactions of local electric fields of nearby neurons which are also not accounted for9.